sergiobaezlugo/Neural_Networks_Classification_Projects/README.md

 ### NN Architecture and Hyperparameters
-A simple Feedforward Neural Network with one hidden layer (12 units and ReLu activation function), and output layer with 2 units and Softmax activation function were used.
+A simple Feedforward Neural Network with one hidden layer (12 units and ReLu activation function) and output layer with 2 units (Softmax activation function) was used.

 Adam optimization was used with batch_size = 16, loss = sparse_categorical_crossentropy, and epochs = 100.